 An important principle of data masking is that the data format remains the same—only the values change.
 Data can be modified in a variety of ways, including encryption, character shuffling, or dictionary substitution.
 The objective is to ensure that unauthorized parties who obtain the masked data will have no way to reconstruct the original data.

 Data masking is critical to data security because it can limit the impact of a data breach.
 Consider a database table with sensitive financial data and less sensitive customer data.
 Sales personnel should have access to the customer data but not the financial data.
-Using data masking, the financial data columns can be masked, and if an attacker compromises a salesperson’s account, they will not be able to access the financial data.
+By masking the financial data columns, an attacker cannot access the financial data if they compromise a salesperson’s account.

 Static data masking is most commonly used for production database backups.
 It adjusts data so that it can be used for development, testing, and training without divulging sensitive information.
 It works as follows: